ravi-rajakumar/Zombie-Simulator/README.md

 - Humans will choose to rest when their stamina gets low and they aren't doing something else.
 They rest in stretches of approxinately 2 hours until their stamina is over 50%
 - Humans will choose to sleep for around 8 hours if their stamina and sleep time get low enough
 - Stamina decays at varying rates depending on the human's actions.
 100% of stamina is lost for every: 1 hour of fighting; 2 hours of running; 8 hours of walking; 16 hours of idling.
+- Agressiveness determines humans' tendency to attack vs. try to run away when encountering zombies.
+It automatically increases following survival of fights with zombies.

 ## Units